 - Prevention of readmission through home safety evals and mobility screens

 - Post-discharge checkups and safety screens

 - Advanced intake of subjective history

-- Adding wellness and preventative services to daily PT practices
+- Wellness and preventative services to avoid hospitalizations

 - Consulting with other practitioners (think McKenzie screens, CrossFit/yoga instructors, or pelvic floor consults)

 - Post-surgical monitoring and rehabilitation

 - Q and A to prevent hospital readmissions and future injuries